aliceliang/aliceliang.github.io/about.md

 <p>I'm currently a software engineer at <a href="http://www.climate.com">The Climate Corporation</a>, based in San Francisco, CA.  I work on a distributed tracing system for our internal services, as well as ingesting lots of weather data for our researchers.</p>

 <p>I studied Applied Mathematics with a focus on numerical analysis and Statistics at UC Berkeley.
-I love to dance, bake, cook and read books in my spare time.</p>
+I love to dance, bake, cook and read books in my spare time.
+Another passion of mine is <a href="http://speakeasyalice.wordpress.com">traveling</a>.
+The next big trip I'm planning is backpacking through South America this April.</p>